 Another 383 words(27 lines of text) are included under the topic Early Leigh Notables in all our PDF Extended History products.

 Some of the Leigh family moved to Ireland, but this topic is not covered in this excerpt.
 Another 141 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Leigh arrived in North America very early:

-Leigh Settlers in the United States in the 17th Century
+Leigh Settlers in United States in the 17th Century

-Leigh Settlers in the United States in the 18th Century
+Leigh Settlers in United States in the 18th Century

-Leigh Settlers in the United States in the 19th Century
+Leigh Settlers in United States in the 19th Century